Bats

 Although at an early stage in determining what type of woodlands are important for rare tree dwelling bats, these surveys, combined with information from Wroxall Copse and Briddlesford Copse appear to suggest that any type of woodland may support male bats of these rare species.
 They also suggest that only large ancient woodlands or smaller ancient woodlands that are part of a larger complex of woodlands support breeding populations of these species.
 Further data is needed to test this hypothesis and surveys of Rowborough and Rowlands woods planned for 2006 should provide more clarity.

-Following the capture of a pregnant barbastelle bat, a radio-transmitter was attached to her back in an attempt to discover her roosting location and possibly a maternity roost.
+ROWBOROUGHFollowing the capture of a pregnant barbastelle bat, a radio-transmitter was attached to her back in an attempt to discover her roosting location and possibly a maternity roost.
 Searches for the released bat were made to track down her roost the following day, but despite an extensive search on foot and by vehicle the tagged bat was not located.
 On the 5th June an aerial search was conducted using a light aircraft.
 The signal from the tagged bat was quickly identified and the tagged bat was located in an area of Newbarn Down.
+The high numbers of barbastelle bats caught in this woodland clearly highlights its importance as a feeding/commuting area for these rare woodland bat species.
+The Brighstone Forest complex of woods may be particularly significant for these bats and allow them to safely commute to feeding areas at either end of the chalk ridge.
+Chalk grassland restoration works involving the removal of woodland areas will need to consider the connective importance to these bats species.
+It would appear that a breeding colony is likely to roost in the Newbarn Down area, although this was not confirmed on the ground.
+Other studies of the roosting habitats of this species (Davidson-Watts, unpublished data – Mottisfont, Hampshire 2006) showed that a breeding colony of up to 50 bats uses over 36 maternity roost sites within 1 km square area.

 This area appears to support a lower diversity of bats, just three species were recorded.
 However these results were from just one night of survey effort and a greater level of effort, particularly at other times of the year may be more revealing.
 Notwithstanding the low diversity of bats here, the discovering of the barbastelle bats makes this area of international significance.
-This Newbarn roost area is the second only colony to be located on the Isle of Wight and less than 15 colonies are known within the UK
+This Newbarn roost area is the second only colony to be located on the Isle of Wight and less than 15 colonies are known within the UK ROWLANDS

 Fortunately, without any special effort, our normal conservation works both protect and improve habitat for bats.
 Veteran trees and standing deadwood, with old woodpecker holes, rot holes and hollow branches, are ideal for the Bechstein’s, Barbastelle and other woodlands bat species.
 At Wroxall Cross Farm, the house and the large extensive old farm buildings of stone with slate tiled roofs are ideal.
 There is a pond in Coombe Plantation and a small brook borders Chillingwood – both woods are damp and warm, which encourages intense bat activity in warm summer evenings.
 Our rock and chalk quarry faces provide further roosting areas..

+Our exceptional bat distribution and abundance, just on their own, puts Wight Conservation on the international ecological map.
+As the result of the surveys, and in conjunction with further successes recorded at The People’s Trust for Endangered Species’ Briddlesford, we have decided to extend the surveys to the rest of our in-hand woods over the next two years.
 Rew Farm, which we purchased in 2006, is known to contain many bats and it would be surprising if a number of important species were not found in the ancient woodland, Rew Copse.
 It is, however, going to be more difficult to survey due to access difficulties and Ian Davidson-Watts might well wait until we have undertaken some management.